fluffybunnies/shlog-rotate/README.md

 Rotates once per execution.
 Useful in something like crontab once weekly/daily.

-Accepts optional # rotations to keep and pre-deletion hook.
+Accepts # rotations to keep locally and an optional pre-deletion hook.

 Detects nginx logs and resets file handler for smooth transition.
 Pull requests are welcome to handle other applications' idiosyncrasies.